kite-sdk/kite/src/main/markdown/design.md

       while (...) {
         /*
-         * Event is an Avro specific (generated) type or a POJO, in
+         * Event is an Avro specific (generated) type, a generic type, or a
-         * which case we use reflection.
+         * POJO, in which case we use reflection.
+Here, we use a POJO.
          */
         Event e = ...